Security-Onion-Solutions/securityonion-docs/quick-iso-image.rst

 Installation using Security Onion ISO image
 ===========================================

-If you just want to quickly evaluate Security Onion using our ISO image:
+If you want to install Security Onion using our ISO image:

 #.
 Review the `Hardware Requirements <Hardware>`__ and `Release Notes <Release-Notes>`__ pages.
 #. `Download and verify our Security Onion ISO image <https://github.com/Security-Onion-Solutions/securityonion/wiki/ISO>`__.